≡ Menu

 Back To Table Of Contents

-Percentage of Net Sales from Grocery, General Merchandise, and Health & Wellness
+Grocery, General Merchandise, Health & Wellness – Net Sales and Mix

 * Walmart’s fiscal year ends on January 31 for its United States (“U.S.”) and Canadian operations.
 Meanwhile, it consolidates all other operations generally using a one-month lag and on a calendar year basis, which ends on Dec 31.